dcnguyen060899/weather/README.md

 All dependencies are listed in requirements.txt, run pip install -r requirements.txt to install lirabries.

 ## Analysis
+The complete data preparation and cleaning process is documented in [data_cleaning.ipynb](https://github.com/dcnguyen060899/weather/blob/main/code/data_cleaning.ipynb), while the exploratory data analysis, visualizations, and statistical testing are detailed in [eda_modelling.ipynb](https://github.com/dcnguyen060899/weather/blob/main/code/eda_modelling.ipynb).
+Both notebooks are located in the code folder of this repository.

 Our workflow summary:
 1. **Data Preparation**
   - Standardized datatime (object -> DateTime)